 The Dutch Ministry of Social Affairs and Employment wants to know what the consequences would be if bilingual daycare will be officially allowed.
 It could be a great advantage for young children to playfully learn a second language.
 After puberty it generally more difficult to learn a second language.
 A four year experiment, that will run from 2018 to 2022, aims at understanding what effects bilingualism has on how children develop their languages.

 The ministry has selected eleven daycare organizations to participate in this experiment.
-These childcare centers will offer a maximum of fifty percent of their opening hours either in English or French in one or several groups.
+These childcare centers will offer a maximum of fifty percent of their opening hours either in English in one or several groups.
 The children, aged between zero and four are followed by researchers of the University of Amsterdam.
 Read more about the participants and the research of project MIND.